elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 At the end of the data synchronization, you would already have the knowledge base ready to perform queries, go to the navigation panel on the left, choose the **Search indexed content** option.

 ![Search in a Kendra Index](images/kendra_2.gif)
-<h4 align="center">Fig 2.
+<h4 align="center">Fig 3.
 Search in a Kendra Index. </h4>

 [Here](https://docs.aws.amazon.com/kendra/latest/dg/getting-started.html) you can see more ways to upload sources to Kendra.

-You can see that the result that Kendra gives is very complete, even that gives you several sources to find the answer, but wouldn't a summarized result be better?, which leads us to the next step.
+ Kendra delivere several sources to find the answer, but wouldn't a summarized result be better?, which leads us to the next step.

 2. ### Create ENDPOINT to invoke model of summarization using Sagemaker Jumpstart🚀.